bneedhamia/write_eeprom_strings/README.md

 ## To Use

 1. clone write_eeprom_strings.
 2. Modify the STRING_NAME array to prompt for your configuration strings.
-By default, write_eeprom_strings prompts for WiFi SSID and Password.
+By default, write_eeprom_strings prompts for WiFi SSID, Password, and connection timeout (seconds).
 3. If you wish, modify START_ADDRESS to start writing to a different address in EEPROM.
 By default, START_ADDRESS is 0.
 4. Copy the readEEPROMString() function into your own Sketch, so that your Sketch can read what write_eeprom_strings writes to EEPROM.
 5. Using the Arduino IDE, run your modified write_eeprom_strings Sketch.
 6. Open the Serial Monitor.
-6. Follow the prompts and type the configuration strings (such as your WiFi SSID and Password).
+6. Follow the prompts and type the configuration strings (such as your WiFi SSID, Password, and timeout).
 7. Load and run your own Sketch, which will read its configuration strings from EEPROM.
 8. Repeat steps 5 through 7 for each Arduino you wish to program.
 9. Enjoy the knowledge that your Sketch is now easily configurable!